matter-labs/zksync/docs/protocol.md

 - _newRoot: New tree root
 - _publicData: Operations pubdata
 - _ethWitness - data that can be used by smart contract for block commit that is posted outside of `_publicData` (e.g ETH signatures for pubkey change verification).
-- _ethWitnessSizes - number of bytes from _ethWitness that is used for each onchain operation.
+- _ethWitnessSizes - number of bytes from _ethWitness that is used for each onchain operation (except transfer: since there is no need for the eth witness, it is processed separately to reduce gas consumption).

 ##### Verify block